Last updated on 21st April 2020

-E-learning is the future of learning, the global eLearning market is now $100 billion plus.
-The rapid growth the elearning industry has created needs for various supporting technologies.
+E-learning is the future of learning.
+It’s projected that by 2025, the global e-learning market will reach $325 billion USD.
+The rapid growth of the e-learning industry has created needs for various supporting technologies.

 Have you considered opting for online proctored test instead of classroom exams or non-proctored online tests?
 This blog covers everything you need to know about using online proctoring for the exam.
 It discusses the following:

-For those who are new to this field, "Proctoring or Proctored Test is defined as a mechanism to ensure the authenticity of the test taker and prevent him/her from cheating via a proctor is present during the duration of the test."
+For those of you who are new to this field, "Proctoring or Proctored Test is defined as a mechanism to ensure the authenticity of the test taker and prevent him/her from cheating via a proctor is present during the duration of the test."

 A proctor is a person who is trained and qualified to undertake student authentication and prevent them from doing any form of cheating.